Drive sales on autopilot with ecommerce-focused features

 A single-step email signup form should have two fields for name and email.
 Omitting the name field will restrict your ability to personalize welcome messages with names.

 The same applies to only capturing phone numbers.
-If you want to capture an email address and a phone number, you can add the phone field to your single-step form or create a multi-step form that first captures one piece of information.
+If you want to have an email address and a phone number, you can add the phone field to your single-step form or create a multi-step form that first captures one piece of information.

 Incentivize signup